git-hub-user7/rds-ec2-integration/README.md

 ---

 📸![Successful RDS to EC2 Connection](Screenshots/rds-ec2-sync.png)
-*Successful connection to RDS from EC2 terminal and database list and PostgreSQL version*
+*Successful connection to RDS instance from EC2 terminal and database list and PostgreSQL version*

 ---